pantheon-systems/documentation/source/content/guides/secure-development/04-private-paths.md

 The Pantheon platform recognizes two distinct private directories for storing non-web accessible data.

 Determining which path to use depends on whether or not the data should be tracked with Git as part of your site's codebase.
-For example, secret tokens or credentials for third party services should not be version controlled alongside your site's code.
+For example, secret tokens or credentials for third-party services should not be version controlled alongside your site's code.

 #### Private Path for Files (Not Version Controlled)